OgnjenNinkovic/CigaretteShortageSolution/README.md

-### After finishing the cigarette count by clicking on the "IZVEŠTAJ" button, we can print the current status.
+### After the controll count is finished you can print the report by clicking the "IZVEŠTAJ" button.
 ![LinkedIn Learning](Izvestaj.GIF)

-### If we want to pay the current deficit, by clicking on the "BARKOD IZVEŠTAJ" button, we only get barcodes.
-Using the barcode reader we just go over the barcodes and the status of the list is recorded at the cash register.
+### If we want to pay the current deficit, you can do so by clicking the "barcode report" button, you only get barcodes.
+Using the barcode reader, you just go over the barcodes and the status of the list is recorded at the cash register.
 ![LinkedIn Learning](BarkodIzvestaj.GIF)

-### Clicking on the "ARHIVIRAJ" button saves the current counting status in the csv file in the C:\Users\current user\Documents\PopisCigara\Popisi Directory.
+### Clicking the "ARHIVIRAJ" button saves the current count status in the csv file in the C:\Users\current user\Documents\PopisCigara\Popisi Directory.
 ![LinkedIn Learning](Arhiviraj.jpg)

-### Clicking on the "ANALIZA POPISA" button opens a window with an overview of all archived check counts.
+### Clicking the "ANALIZA POPISA" button opens a window with an overview of all archived check counts.
 ![LinkedIn Learning](Analiza.jpg)